 A large portion of marine debris is made up of single-use plastic items commonly used by the food industry, like straws, bags, coffee cups, and take-out containers.
-Consumers and businesses are both increasingly adopting more sustainable practices by reducing their single-use plastic use, and businesses should be recognized for these efforts.
-That’s where the Ocean Friendly Nova Scotia (OFNS) Initiative comes in.
-Created by the Coastal Action, this tiered certification system encourages reducing single-use plastic use in cafés and restaurants and gives recognition for these positive changes.
+Consumers and businesses are both increasingly adopting more sustainable practices by reducing their single-use plastic use, and we believe businesses should be recognized for these efforts.
+That’s where the Ocean Friendly Nova Scotia (OFNS) program comes in.
+Created by Coastal Action, this tiered recognition system encourages the elimination of single-use plastics at cafés and restaurants, while promoting these positive changes.

-Ocean Friendly Nova Scotia's pilot year in Lunenburg is supported by Nova Scotia Environment.
+The OFNS program began its pilot year in 2019, focusing on food service businesses, i.e cafés and restaurants.
+Ocean Friendly Nova Scotia's pilot year in Lunenburg was supported by Nova Scotia Environment.